ranja-sarkar/ranja-sarkar.github.io/blogger.md

 After coming back from my short vacation, I decided to start blogging and actually started it during the winter of 2024 (Jan).
 My blog posts are about *Data Science & stuff*, I try not to be too technical in my writing so I can connect with non-technical readers as well.

 There are things we realize only when we slow down.
 Almost all of us have clear understanding of a few things and not-so-clear, clouded concepts of many other things.
-Contentment and joy come from sharing our experiences, learning & understanding with others, learning back from them and getting to know about their experiences.
+Contentment and joy come from sharing our experiences, getting to know about the experiences of others, understanding and learning back from them.

+So I write.
+I share.
+I make myself happy.

 -----

+Every day we persuade people around us, and they persuade us, even if we are unaware of it.

+To persuade someone, you need a story - a narrative that reinforces positive emotions.
+Nothing persuades someone better than making them feel comfortable and happy.

 Persuasion is an art, according to Aristotle it has three main elements - *ethos*, *logos*, and *pathos*.
 Brevity and metaphor are crucial too for beautiful storytelling.